SanPen/GridCal/doc/rst_source/development/development.rst

 **Contribute**

-All contributions to the **GridCal** repository are made through pull requests to the `master` branch.
+All contributions to the **GridCal** repository are made through pull requests to the `devel` branch.
 You can either submit a pull request from the develop branch of your fork or create a special feature branch that you keep the changes on.
-A feature branch is the way to go if you have multiple issues that you are working on in parallel and want to submit with seperate pull requests.
-If you only have small, one-time changes to submit, you can also use the `master` branch to submit your pull request.
+A feature branch is the way to go if you have multiple issues that you are working on in parallel and want to submit with separate pull requests.
+If you only have small, one-time changes to submit, you can also use the `devel` branch to submit your pull request.

 If you wish to discuss a contribution before the pull request is ready to be officially submitted, create an issue in the official repository and link to your own fork. **Do**